ScoopWhoop: ScoopWhoop.com

 ScoopWhoop.com is the primary website of the company which was launched with the founding of ScoopWhoop as a digital media company.
 It is an English language general news and entertainment website.
 The website also features various web series and documentaries produced by ScoopWhoop.
 The division is currently headed by Shivam Singh.
 ScoopWhoop is currently collaborating with Newslaundry to produce the documentary series called Chase.
 The series is focused towards producing seasons on various news and current affairs and is directed by the journalist Avalok Langer.

 ScoopWhoop Hindi

 ScoopWhoop Hindi is a website which is the Hindi language edition of ScoopWhoop for viral news and entertainment content.
 It was launched under the name Gazab Post in 2015 and renamed to ScoopWhoop Hindi in June 2018.

 Vagabomb

 Vagabomb is a website focused on current affairs, lifestyle and other contemporary writing catering to women.
 It was launched by ScoopWhoop in 2015.

 ScoopWhoop Unscripted

-ScoopWhoop Unscripted is a YouTube channel launched by ScoopWhoop and hosted Samdish Bhatia, with its own production team and which solely hosts unscripted current affairs and entertainment content.
+ScoopWhoop Unscripted is a YouTube channel launched by ScoopWhoop and hosted by Samdish Bhatia, with its own production team and which solely hosts unscripted current affairs and entertainment content.
 The channel hosts the Off the Record web series which features interviews with various notable personalities, including the politician Manoj Tiwari, activist Yogendra Yadav, journalist Ravish Kumar, among others.
 In October 2021, Bhatia announced that he was resigning from the company.